tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/ports-and-adapter-design.png)

 Keeping to the constraints shown in the [Ports and adapters symbols aside](#port-and-adapters-symbols-aside), all communication to the domain model is done via a port and adapter pair.
 The exception, Yahoo, is explained later.
 We've broken down the previous coarse grained architecture into a series of interfaces (ports), their implementations (adapters) and domain model.
-The domain model is both the `Portfolio` and `Market Data` and we could have represented this as a single element.

-* Test 1 - A pure UI test
+To create a comparable coverage, we'd design tests around the following.

-* Test 2 - A UI transport test
+* UI to Portfolio Port
-* Test 3 - Portfolio's JSON/HTTP adapter test
-* Test 4 - A test against our market data API
-* Test 5 - Real test against Yahoo's version of market data
+  * Portfolio value display tests
+  * Request for portfolio value tests
+* Portfolio HTTP Adapter
+  * HTTP Adapter to Java message tests
+  * Portfolio calculation tests
+* Portfolio to Market Data Port
+  * Market Data API tests

+Along with more focused system tests

+* Fewer, more focused end-to-end (system) tests
+* Tests against real (Yahoo) Market Data

+These can be seen in more detail in the [sample application](http://github.com/tobyweston/essential_acceptance_testing_code).

 ### Test 1 - A pure UI test